 Common Name: Golden Club

-Orontium aquaticum is a Perennial up to 0.50 metres tall.
+Orontium aquaticum is a perennial plant that can grow up to 0.50 metres tall.

 Eastern N. America - Massachusetts to Kentucky, south to Florida and Louisiana.